 Here is Part 4 of our 5 part series on 'How Training Builds Better Business'.
-Part 3 which covered 'Organic Osmosis' can be found here
+Part 3 covered 'Organic Osmosis'.

 Have you ever hear the expression ‘you don’t know what you don’t know’?
 Education is a double-edged sword in that it can both add to and build a person’s knowledge while at the same time systematically undermining it by highlighting opportunities for growth that they didn’t necessarily know were there to start with.